 For example, if a planter is 14″ by 14″ inches inside diameter then 3 rows of 3 – four-inch pots could be planted and look full right away.

-Also, remember that when selecting planters getting the right balance of looks is important but keep in mind that smaller containers dry out faster than larger ones.
+Also, remember that when selecting planters getting the right balance of looks is important but keep in mind that smaller containers dry out faster than large potted plants outdoors.
 Choose according to the design needs and situation.